When Co-Working Space Changes the Way Startups approach Art

-Researches shows entrepreneurship exploded when many small initiative start and creativity meets entrepreneurs; where fashion meets design, meets art, meets finance, meets tech.
+Researches show entrepreneurship exploded when many small initiative start and creativity meets entrepreneurs; where fashion meets design, meets art, meets finance, meets tech.
 I wrote in the past about the similarities between artists and entrepreneurs and why the future of innovation belongs to artists and designers.
-These worlds intersect and are similar in the people that operate in them, in their challenges, futuristic outlook and characteristics.
+These worlds intersect and are similar in the people that operate in them, in their challenges, futuristic outlook, and characteristics.
 So Silva just combined them.
 While the artists and designers incubator, the NEWINC, in New York brings artists and designers to entrepreneurship, it seems that Second Home brings entrepreneurs to art and design.
-In Second Home you will find arts, music shows, well designed spaces, interactions with scientists, researchers and artists.
+In Second Home you will find arts, music shows, well-designed spaces, interactions with scientists, researchers, and artists.

-It seems that Second Home is committed to their vision and goals.
+It seems that Second Home is committed to its vision and goals.
 Buying the summer pavilion is not something common for startups incubator to do, as far as I know, it never happened.
-Second Home lives up to their vision by spreading creativity around; they will ship the pavilion to one of Los Angeles’ parks where it be used as an arts venue and will host music shows, talks and arts.
+Second Home lives up to their vision by spreading creativity around; they will ship the pavilion to one of Los Angeles’ parks where it is used as an arts venue and will host music shows, talks, and arts.

 I think the strong message here is not only the fact that small businesses can and should support the arts (and at that point, I will encourage you to read this post “10 reasons why should business support art”) but rather the commitment of companies to combine art and creativity with the technology society and the public.
 And Second Home stands for their word.